amueller/columbia-website/_comsw4995s20/home.md

 might open up).
 If you're in an undergraduate or Master program, please don't email the instructor about admission to the class.

 #### Auditing Applied Machine Learning
 If you are not able to enroll in the course or would like to audit for other reasons, anyone interested can get acces to the coursework and piazza platforms.
 Please email a CA to get yourself added once the class started.
 If you are auditing, your exams and homework will not be graded, and the class will not be included in your transcript.

+### Recordings
+Each lecture will be recorded and posted on Youtube.
+While it is suggested to attend the lectures in person, it's not required.
+Please be aware that the lecture audio might capture questions asked during the lecture.

 ### Description
 This class offers a hands-on approach to machine learning and data science.
 The